top of page

 Robustness

-The robustness was tested by practically conducting all possible transactions on stocks (max open positions 100) for the period from 1994-2023 for the S&P500 index (29'801 transactions) and the Russel1000 index (47'375 transactions) at %MM.
-This strategy also passed our tests of parameter modification successfully.
-We adhere to the principle that the fewer parameters, the greater the strategy's robustness.
+We tested the robustness by conducting all possible stock transactions (up to 100 open positions) from 1994 to February 2025.
+This included 30'752 transactions for the S&P 500 index and 48'937 transactions for the Russell 1000 index at %MM.
+The strategy successfully passed our parameter modification tests.
+We believe that fewer parameters lead to greater robustness.
 Therefore, we make efforts to ensure that our strategies have as few parameters as possible and to only select parameters that have a significant impact on the strategy's effectiveness while also aligning with its nature.

 The results are as follows: